nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1170/README_OTA_Requestor.md

 ```
 arm-none-eabi-objcopy -R .flash_config -R .ivt -R .NVM -O binary chip-rt1170-all-cluster-example chip-rt1170-all-cluster-example.bin
 ```
-To sign the image and wrap the raw binary of the application with the header and trailer, "imgtool" is provided in the SDK and can be found in "/middleware/mcuboot_opensource/scripts/".
+To sign the image and wrap the raw binary of the application with the header and trailer, "imgtool" is provided in the SDK and can be found in "<matter_repo_root>/third_party/nxp/rt_sdk/repo/sdk-2.15/middleware/mcuboot_opensource/scripts/".

 The following commands can be run (make sure to replace the /path/to/file/binary with the adequate files):

 ```
-user@ubuntu: cd ~/Desktop/SDK_RT1170/middleware/mcuboot_opensource/scripts
+user@ubuntu: cd <matter_repo_root>/third_party/nxp/rt_sdk/repo/sdk-2.15/middleware/mcuboot_opensource/scripts/

 user@ubuntu: python3 imgtool.py sign --key ~/Desktop/SDK_RT1170/boards/evkbmimxrt1170/mcuboot_opensource/cm7/keys/sign-rsa2048-priv.pem --align 4 --header-size 0x1000 --pad-header --slot-size 0x400000 --max-sectors 512 --version "1.0" ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example.bin ~/Desktop/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1170/out/debug/chip-rt1170-all-cluster-example_SIGNED.bin
 ```
 Note :
-- If internal SDK is used instead, the key can be found in : "/path_to_sdk/boards/src/mcuboot_opensource/keys/sign-rsa2048-priv.pem".

 - The arguments `slot-size` and `max-sectors` should be adjusted to the size of the partitions reserved for the primary and the secondary applications.
 (By default the size considered is 4MB)

-- In this example, the image is signed with the private key provided by the SDK as an example (/path_to_sdk/boards/evkbmimxrt1170/mcuboot_opensource/cm7/keys/sign-rsa2048-priv.pem), MCUBoot is built with its corresponding public key which would be used to verify the integrity of the image.
+- In this example, the image is signed with the private key provided by the SDK as an example (<matter_repo_root>/third_party/nxp/rt_sdk/repo/sdk-2.15/examples/evkmimxrt1170/ota_examples/mcuboot_opensource/cm7/keys/sign-rsa2048-priv.pem), MCUBoot is built with its corresponding public key which would be used to verify the integrity of the image.
 It is possible to generate a new pair of keys using the following commands.
 This procedure should be done prior to building the mcuboot application.

 - To generate the private key :